lab1092/blender-manual_ja/manual/modeling/meshes/vertex_groups/vertex_groups.rst

 Vertex Groups provide a more complex set of functions inside a Pull down menu.
-This menu is accessible from the Vertex Group Panel by clicking on the dark gray :guilabel:`arrow down` icon on the right panel border.
+This menu is accessible from the Vertex Group Panel by clicking on the dark gray *arrow down* icon on the right panel border.

 The following functions of the Pulldown Menu operate on the assigned vertices: